autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/index.md

 The typical use of the field `details` is when an interface calls other interfaces.
 That interface stores response statuses in `details`, then merges them and sets the result to `summary`.
-This allows the user to know which component was causing the error by checking `details`.
+This allows the developer to know which component was causing the error by checking `details`.

 - ResponseStatus